beichenglangzi/KModules/Skeletal Animation/README.md

 - blendFactor: the blend factor of the animation.
 The animation will influence the rigged model less if the blend factor is smaller than one.
 - fadeInDuration: the fade-in duration when the animation starts.
 - fadeOutDuration: the fade-out duration when the animation stops.
 - events: an array of **SCNAnimationEvent**s.
-The event blocks will be automatically called at the animation's desinated timestemps, useful for adding foodsteps and other effects.
+The event blocks will be automatically called at the animation's designated timestamps, useful for adding footsteps and other effects.
 - remove: if set to true, the animation is removed after it stops playing.
 Otherwise, it clamps to the last frame, which is convenient for death animations.
 Note that it only works when the animation is non-continuous.
 - useLoadedAnimation: when set to true, the animation will only be loaded once.
-The next time you load the animation for a clone of the same character or a different character, the first animation is simply copied, reducing the time for loading the animation.
-However, this will bind all the copied animations with the original ones, which means their speed and time will always be the same.
+The next time you load the animation for a clone of the same character or a different character, the first animation is simply copied, reducing the time for loading.
+However, this will also bind the copied animations with the original ones, which means that their speed and time will always be the same.

 After that, you can simply play or stop the animation:
 ```